 This is a collaborative post.

 2020 has been a tough year for travel enthusiasts.
-People have had to swap aisle seats for their living rooms sofas, and are being forced to add to their travel bucket list rather than check-off another box.
-Although the global pandemic has caused a stir to long-distance travel, people are learning to appreciate the beauty of their local area.
+People have had to swap aisle seats for their living rooms sofas, and are being forced to add to their travel bucket list rather than check off another box.
+Although the global pandemic has caused a stir in long-distance travel, people are learning to appreciate the beauty of their local area.
 You don’t have to fly halfway around the world to enjoy a weekend away.
 Staycations can be just as good.
 In this post, I’m going to be looking at the top five weekend trip packing essentials, if you’re able to get a short break at home somewhere this year!

 Whether you’re planning a short trip before the summer is out or you are looking much further down the line, one of the most difficult parts is packing a weekend bag.
 Whether you’re restricted by carry-on regulations or you just never know what’s appropriate, developing the right kind of packing skills takes time.